Symptoms and Treatment of Dengue Hemorrhagic Fever

 DHF is caused by the dengue virus, which has four serotypes: DENV-1, DENV-2, DENV-3, and DENV-4.
 The primary vector for dengue transmission is the Aedes aegypti mosquito, although Aedes albopictus can also transmit the virus.
 Secondary infection with a different serotype increases the risk of developing DHF due to a phenomenon known as antibody-dependent enhancement (ADE).

-Risk Factors for Dengue Hemorrhagic Fever
+What are the Risk Factors for Dengue Hemorrhagic Fever?

 Several risk factors increase the likelihood of developing DHF: